 - Don't save emails with large attachments.
 If you receive a message with a large attachment, save the attachment to your hard disk and delete it.
 Attachments often take up a large amount of space and can cause you mailbox to go over quota.

 - If you use the Outlook client, consider archiving your old or large mail to a .pst file.

 - Use Microsoft's Outlook Built In Tools.
 You can use the mailbox Cleanup Tools, which allows you to manage your mailbox and individual folders.
 You can also archive older items to an archive Personal Folders file (.pst) and empty your Deleted Items folder.

-On the File tab, click Cleanup Tools and you will be given several options.
+On the File tab in Outlook for Windows, click Cleanup Tools and you will be given several options.